AFRICA

 Foreign investment control

 Generally, foreign persons must notify the Australian Government, through the Foreign Investment Review Board (FIRB), and obtain approval from the Federal Treasurer for acquisitions of any interest in Australian land (or an interest of at least 10% in an Australian land entity), an interest of at least 20% in an Australian entity, or any "direct interest" in an Australian agribusiness or Australian media business, in each case if certain monetary value thresholds are met.
-A "direct interest" in an entity or land is generally an interest of at least 10% but may include lower levels of interest if accompanied by certain control or commercial rights.
+A "direct interest" in an entity is generally an interest of at least 10% (or an increase of an existing interest already over 10%) but may include lower levels of interest if accompanied by certain control or commercial rights.

 Foreign investors must also notify FIRB and obtain approval from the Treasurer before undertaking various actions related to national security ("notifiable national security actions"), including starting or acquiring a direct interest in a national security business or entity that carries on a national security business, or acquiring an interest in national security land.

-All foreign governments and their related entities, including sovereign wealth funds, must also notify the Foreign Investment Review Board and obtain approval from the Treasurer for any direct investment (usually 10% or more, but lower in certain circumstances) in Australian entities or businesses or assets or land in Australia, regardless of the value of that investment.
+All foreign governments and their related entities, including sovereign wealth funds, must also notify FIRB and obtain approval from the Treasurer for any direct investment (usually 10% or more, but lower in certain circumstances) in Australian entities or businesses or assets or land in Australia, regardless of the value of that investment.
 There are limited exceptions for low level investments which can be explored on a case-by-case basis.

 Even where notification is not compulsory, the Treasurer may have power to intervene in various circumstances (for example where the action causes a change of control or causes the acquirer to gain further control over a target, or where the investment may pose a national security concern).
 The Treasurer may prohibit or unwind transactions if satisfied that they would be contrary to the national interest or national security.
 A foreign person may choose to notify FIRB and seek to obtain approval in order to avoid the risk of later invention.